This page is a step by step guide how we made a Sign Language DVD for the Scottish Prison Service.

 Record.
 Using our in-house recording studio we brought in professional voice-over artists to record each language.
 Pro Tools was used to record the voice directly into the software (this process saves editing time later on).
 With the voice-over artist present we edited the sound files, clipping each one to match each slide, this was listened to more than once by the artist and when they were happy with the quality the audio files were bounced out of Pro Tools and imported into Sony Sound Forge.
 Sound Forge is used to remove any background noise and makes it easier to import to the next stage of the process.

-Filming the British Sign Language.
+Filming British Sign Language.
 The British Sign Language (BSL) was filmed in front of our blue screen in the media studio.
-The blue screen was lit independently of the subject using a three point lighting scheme, this is very important as a consistent colour and gradient is required for the blue screen to function properly.
+The blue screen was lit independently of the subject using a three-point lighting scheme, this is very important as a consistent colour and gradient is required for the blue screen to function properly.

 The Sign Language Video was then opened up in Sony Vegas and we added a blue Croma key to remove the blue background.
 The video of the Sign Language Interpreter was then placed in front of the slides, synced with the English audio and rendered for use in the DVD authoring software.